Armored Heart: Tamed Soul

 That was all Lauren needed.
 She pulled the hand she was holding up, entwining her pale fingers with Celia’s tanned ones.
 With a sultry smile, she ran her tongue along each digit, maintaining eye contact as she did.
 Then, she giggled, almost condescendingly but not quite, and somehow that felt right?

 Lauren eased Celia back with a light pressure on her chest.
-She smiled down at the flushed warrior, then stepped off the bed and shimmied out of her simple dress, leaving her in only cream colored panties.
+She smiled down at the flushed warrior, then stepped off the bed and shimmied out of her simple dress, leaving her in only cream-colored panties.
 Kneeling by Celia, she undid the laces on the warrior’s breeches, carefully tugging them down a few inches.
-“It’s been a while, right?”
+“If anything starts to feel bad, just let me know.
+Alright?”

 Celia nodded, slipping her hand over her breast to roll her stiff nipple between thumb and forefinger.
 She writhed over the rough blanket, feeling it scrape across her skin with a strangely pleasant tingle.
 She tried again to shake off her passivity.
 It wasn’t as if the fire was absent.
 In fact, being absent would have helped her fight it.
 Her skin was practically alight, each touch sending sparks of pleasure through her.
 Why did it feel so damned good to just let Lauren take the lead?